-- The overview of SQL statements, which includes the SQL template, the SQL template ID, the current time range of displayed SQL executions, the number of execution plans and the database in which the SQL statement is executed (area 1 in the following figure).
+- The overview of SQL statements, which includes the SQL template, the SQL template ID, the current time range of displayed SQL executions, the number of execution plans, the database in which the SQL statement is executed, and the fast plan binding feature (area 1 in the following figure).

 - The execution plan list: If a SQL statement has multiple execution plans, this list is displayed.
 Besides text information of execution plans, TiDB v6.2.0 introduces visual execution plans, through which you can learn each operator of a statement and detailed information more intuitively.
 You can select different execution plans, and the details of the selected plans are displayed below the list (area 2 in the following figure).